 1. What is a Hmong Dog?

-The Vietnamese Hmong dog is a mid-sized breed of dog that is described as possessing a large head and large muscles.
+The Vietnamese Hmong dog is a mid-sized dog from the South East Asian nation of Vietnam with a large head and large muscles.

 They have small, pointy ears that stand erect on top of their head and are naturally born with short or docked tails.